oshied/directord/docs/analysis.md

 To ensure that the tests were as fair as possible, all tests were first run using default configurations.
 Later tests were run using asynchronous strategies to ensure all of the common basis were covered for our results.
-In the case of Ansible, Non-standard configuration was used to ensure we're able also test using even more optimized execution processes.
+In the case of Ansible, Non-default configuration was used to ensure the Ansible execuution is done in the most optimized way possible.

 ### Test Results